What Makes You a High-Risk Driver?

 Exiting Assigned Risk Pools

 You're not stuck in assigned risk pools permanently.
 As your driving record improves, shop for private insurance regularly.
 High-risk specialists like The General, Direct Auto, or Progressive will often offer coverage before you qualify for standard carriers, providing better rates and more coverage options than assigned risk policies.
+Most states allow you to exit after one to three years of clean driving with continuous coverage.

 How to Improve Your High-Risk Status